MatAtBread/nodent/README.md

 04-Feb-16 v2.4.0

 - Update to [Acorn v2.7.0](https://github.com/ternjs/acorn/commit/1405436064bff087f14af55a763396aa5c0ca148)
-- Implement 'eager' evaluation for 'ES7' mode (promises & generators always were eager), this means that you can invoke an async function _without_ an `await` (simply by calling it as normal), but you can't get the result.
+- Implement 'eager' evaluation for 'ES7' mode (promises & generators always were eager).
+This means that you can invoke an async function _without_ a preceding `await` (simply by calling it as normal), but you can't get the result.
 This is useful for initiating 'background' things, or running async functions for their side effects.
 This brings the semantics of all modes into compliance with the specification, but changes those of 'ES7' mode compared to versions prior to 2.3.x.
-Specifically calls to `myAsyncFunction()` in ES7 without an `await` _wouldn't actually execute the function body_, but would provide a Thenable that would.
-As of v2.4.0, the body is executed in any case, but without the `await` the result is not available.
+Specifically calls to `myAsyncFunction()` without an `await` in v2.3.13 or earlier  _wouldn't actually execute the function body_, but would provide a Thenable that would.
+As of v2.4.0, the body is executed in any case, but without the `await` the result is not available. v2.4.0 will behave as earlier versions if you specify the code-generation option `lazyThenables`.

 02-Feb-16 v2.3.11-v2.3.13